coecms/esm-pre-industrial/README.md

 ## Running the Model

-If you have set up the modules system to use the `/g/data3/hh5/public/modules` folder, a simple `module load payu` should give you access to the **payu** system.
+If you have set up the modules system to use the `/g/data3/hh5/public/modules` folder, a simple `module load conda` should give you access to the **payu** system.

 From the control directory, type